-- The final section of the thesis is the Appendix. - This section is required in the Creative Works template. - The Appendix section is optional in all other templates, except in the Caruth School of Dental Hygiene Template where it is not included.
+- The final section of the thesis is the Appendix. - This section is required in the Creative Works template. - The Appendix section is optional in all other templates.

 ➤ Jump to Detailed Appendix(ces) and Creative Artifact Sections Formatting Requirements <

 3 General Thesis Formatting